davidjwatts/portuguese_fires/Report.md

 ![alt text](https://github.com/davidjwatts/portuguese_fires/blob/master/images/predvsact.png "Predictions vs Actual Size")

 Many of the predictions seem to just be a guess in the 0-5 region, while predictions venture into the +5 region when the fires actually are larger than 5.
 A prediction of less than 5 may not be very meaningful, but a prediction of greater than 10 is highly indicative of a fire greater than 5.
+This model could be used lend further support to an argument that a specific fire deserved a great deal of attention because it threatened to be large.

 ![alt text](https://github.com/davidjwatts/portuguese_fires/blob/master/images/rec.png "Regression Error Characteristic")

 The regression error characteristic curve suggests that the model contains many predictions within a reasonable error threshold.
-For example, 60% of the predictions are within 2 hecatres of error.
+For example, 60% of the predictions are within 2 hectares of error.
 However, the tail suggests an extreme degree of error for 10% or more of the test predictions.

+### Reflection and Further Research

+There are other regression methods available to try, but most are derivative of the ones used in this paper.
+In particular, there are other tree based methods.
+Additionally, neural nets could be used.
+However, I think the main problem here is that the features were not closely related to the fire size.
+No model will be able to overcome that.

+It is unclear whether these fires were put out by human efforts, or if many of them just ran their course.
+There are other fire issues such as the state of underbrush in the forest, which could be natural or due to controlled burns.
+A factor called aspect takes into consideration the gradient of the land near the fire, which has an impact on how quickly the fire can spread.

+At any rate, I think forest fire expertise needs to be used to improve feature selection here, and additional data needs to be considered.